-It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence (AI) in education.

 It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.

-It also reflects the ICO's guidance on video surveillance including CCTV and the Data Sharing: A Code of Practice.
+It also reflects the ICO's guidance on CCTV and video surveillance and the Data Sharing: A Code of Practice.